Rayo Vallecano vs Barcelona prediction and betting tips 31 Аugust 2025 | Dailysports experts

 Probable lineups

-Rayo Vallecano: Batalla, Ratiu, Lejeune, Luiz Felipe, Chavarría, Siss, Diaz, Lopez, Garcia, De Frutos, Palazón
+- Rayo Vallecano: Batalla, Lejeune, Ratiu, Luis Felipe, Chavarría, Siss, Palazón, Pedro Díaz, Unai López, Álvaro García, De Frutos

-Barcelona: Garcia, Koundé, Garcia E, Cubarsí, Balde, De Jong, Pedri, Yamal, Lopez, Raphinha, Torres
+- Barcelona: J. García, Araújo, Cubarsí, Balde, E. García, Casadó, Pedri, Torres, Rashford, Yamal, Raphinha

 Match facts and head-to-head

-- In the last five meetings between the teams, Barcelona have won three times, with one draw and one win for Rayo
+- Barcelona have won their last 9 away matches in La Liga.

+- Barcelona have come out on top in the last 3 head-to-head meetings in La Liga.

-- Rayo Vallecano have scored in seven of their last eight matches
+- Rayo have scored no more than one goal in 7 of their last 9 home league matches.

 Prediction